 $25

-REI's return policy and co-op member dividend make this beanie even better value for REI members, effectively reducing the net cost further.
-For hikers who are building their first cold-weather kit or who break and lose gear regularly, the REI Merino Beanie is the practical choice that delivers real merino-blend performance at a price point that does not sting when it needs replacing.
+REI's generous return policy and co-op member dividend make this beanie even better value for members, effectively reducing the net cost further.
+For hikers building their first cold-weather kit or who break and lose gear regularly, the REI Wool Knit Beanie is the practical choice that delivers real wool warmth at a price point that does not sting when it needs replacing.
 See our full hiking gloves guide for complementary cold-weather hand protection.

 Pros